brendanartley/human_resources_java_project/README.md

 Important:

 a.
 Do make sure to properly format location of the image_icon in your folder when you build this yourself.
 More info in code comments in code file.

 b. make sure to enter your email address and password you want being the HR file. more info in code comments

+c.
+I built this application in eclipse with JDK 1.5, if you plan to build the maven project you will have to specify which version you are running in the properties tag